CBS OWN Zoom & Skype Consultations

 To make an appointment, call 212-953-1388 or email irinafirstein@aol.com.

 It’s not easy to realize that your marriage needs help and many married couples wait until, sometimes, it’s too late.
-It is not unusual to have difficult periods in a marriage, but if same issues and themes come up, and are not resolved but just “patched up”, only to happen again, may be it is time to consider getting professional help.
+It is not unusual to have difficult periods in a marriage, but if the same issues and themes come up, and are not resolved but just “patched up”, only to happen again, maybe it is time to consider getting professional help.
 These unresolved situations or relationship traumas, over time, erode love and connection.

 It may be time to consider working with a Marriage Therapist in New York City if you are dealing with any of these issues in your relationship: